Course Aims / Summary

 - Carry out a comprehensive DSE workstation assessment and make recommendations to minimise risk and promote health

 - Identify health issues and concerns relating to use of laptops, hot-desking and home working and advise on remedial action in line with current health and safety legislation

 Delegates should have a sound grasp of anatomy, work physiology, biomechanics and posture relevant to ergonomics.
 Pre-course preparation is required and a reading list will be provided.

-Katherine Roberts is a Chartered Physiotherapist and has been working in the field of occupational health and ergonomics for over 15 years.
-She gained an MSC in Health Ergonomics from the University of Surrey in 2002.
-Kathy has her own consultancy business in the field of Occupational Health and Ergonomics.
+Katherine Roberts is a Chartered Physiotherapist and has been working in the field of occupational health and ergonomics for over 20 years.
+She gained an MSc in Health Ergonomics from the University of Surrey in 2002.
+Kathy currently has her own consultancy business in the field of Occupational Health and Ergonomics.
+She is passionate about education and supporting Physiotherapists to excel in the field of Occupational Health and Ergonomics.

 Cost: £300 for ACPOHE members. £360 for non ACPOHE members.

 Lunch is not included but tea and coffee will be provided throughout the course.